 Partnership for the Delaware Estuary

-The Partnership for the Delaware Estuary leads science-based and collaborative efforts to improve the Delaware River and Bay, which span Pennsylvania, Delaware, and New Jersey.
-PDE is one of 28 National Estuary Programs funded by the EPA.
-As part of its efforts, PDE works to restore the estuary’s oyster reef ecosystems, which once supported a very large oyster industry, provided a home for other marine life, and helped keep the bay clean.
+The Partnership for the Delaware Estuary (PDE) leads science-based and collaborative efforts to improve the Delaware River and Bay, which span Pennsylvania, Delaware, and New Jersey.
+As part of its efforts to connect people, science, and nature, PDE works to restore the estuary’s oyster reef ecosystems.